papagorgio23/AISports_Chatbot/data/nlu.md

 - Do you do any prop bets?
 - Would you ever recommend betting parlays?
 - Do you do parlay bets?
+- What kind of bets does A. I. Sports make?

 ## intent:ai_sports
 - what does A.I.
 Sports actually do?